 HEInnovate is a self-reflection tool for Higher Education Institutions who wish to explore their innovative potential.
 It guides you through a process of identification, prioritisation and action planning in eight key areas.
 The self-assessment is available in all EU languages.

 HEInnovate is not a benchmarking tool.
-It diagnoses areas of strengths and weaknesses, opens up discussion and debate on the entrepreneurial / innovative nature of your institution and it allows you to compare and contrast evolution over time.
+It diagnoses areas of strength and weaknesss, opens up discussion on the entrepreneurial/innovative nature of your institution and allows you to compare and contrast evolution over time.
 You can have instant access to your results, learning materials and a pool of experts.
 HEInnovate can be used by all types of higher education institutions.

-HEInnovate is an initiative of the European Commission in partnership with the OECD.
 It is free, confidential and open to anyone to use.
+Read more.

+HEInnovate is an initiative of the European Commission launched in 2013 in partnership with the OECD.
+As a concept, it is embedded in numerous EU policy initiatives and funding programmes.
 Read more.

 in numbers